Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 Popularized by Andrej Karpathy, Vibe Coding describes a workflow where the human acts as a director rather than a mason.
 You don't write loops; you "vibe" with the LLM.
 You paste a screenshot and say, *"Make it look like this but pop more."* You describe intent, and the machine generates syntax.

 This was made possible by the rapid commoditization of AI models.
 Using Claude Opus 4.5 today, for instance, is something impossible to think of (or explain) 10 years ago.
 It is important to stress that this way of working is in the hands of those who can affort tokens.
 Also they are gatekept by the FANGS of the world.

-However, open-source models are improving at neck-breaking speed.
+Open-source models, however, are improving at neck-breaking speed.
 As shown below, models like [**Vicuna-13B** quickly reached **92%** of ChatGPT's quality](https://lmsys.org/blog/2023-03-30-vicuna/), collapsing the moat between proprietary and open tools.

 ![Vicuna: An Open-Source Chatbot Impressing GPT-4 with 90%* ChatGPT Quality](/public/img/posts/open-source-ai-models-evolution.webp)
 *[Source: Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/)*